ArchimedesRocha/Learning_Git/Readme.txt

 * git commit -m "COMMENT"
 Save files to be sent to the remote directory | "-m" allows you to add a comment.

+* git rebase
+There are many variations for this command, where it is possible to go back to a commit, after going back, go to another commit, and edit commits, among other things.

-* git remote add origin NAME-REMONE-REPOSITORY
+*git remote add origin NAME-REMONE-REPOSITORY
 Add the remote repository to send our files in the future | "origin" can be changed to a name of your choice.

 * git remote remove origin URL-REPOSITORY